midtown-ai/glossary/glossary/v.md

   * Used for validation during training
   * Help avoid [overfitting] (and [underfitting] ?)
   * ...
-  * Used to find the proper balance for the [bias-variance trade-off]
+  * Used to find the proper balance for the [bias-variance tradeoff]

  Ratios ?
   * 80 - 10 - 10